alexandermorgan/BatchBPE/README.md

 # BatchBPE

-Practical, performant, pure python implementation of a Byte Pair Encoding (BPE) tokenizer, forked from Karpathy's [minbpe](https://github.com/karpathy/minbpe).
-The "Batch" part of the name is for the most characteristic aspect of BatchBPE, which is that it executes token-pair merges safely in batches. ~200 is the average batch size when building a ~50k token vocabulary based on English training texts.
-This average batch size scales with the vocabulary size.
+Pure-python Byte Pair Encoding (BPE) tokenizer that uses a new batched approach to the BPE algorithm.
+This batched approach builds a tokenization vocabulary 2-3 orders of magnitude faster than the standard way.
+This performance improvement scales with the built vocabulary size and is achieved by determining which of the top potential merges are "safe" in that they can be merged simultaneously without altering the resulting vocabulary.
+This repo is forked from Karpathy's [minbpe](https://github.com/karpathy/minbpe).
+The purpose of this repo is to give researchers a simple and fast way to experiment with new approaches to tokenization.

 A more involved technical discussion is available in the [BatchBPE arxiv paper](https://arxiv.org/pdf/2408.04653v1).

 Here is the shortest useful demonstration of what BatchBPE can do (after installing): load 1GB's worth of text into a tokenizer and train a ~50k token vocabulary.
-Don't worry, it doesn't download any data:
+Don't worry, it doesn't download any additional data:

 ```python
 from batchbpe import BatchTokenizer